-- 'id' is the id number or name of the ZM monitor - 'action' is 'on', 'off', 'cancel' or 'show' where 'on' forces an alarm condition on, 'off' forces an alarm condition off and 'cancel' negates the previous 'on' or 'off'.
+- o 'id' is the id number or name of the ZM monitor - o 'action' is 'on', 'off', 'cancel' or 'show' where 'on' forces an alarm condition on, 'off' forces an alarm condition off and 'cancel' negates the previous 'on' or 'off'.
 The 'show' action merely updates some auxiliary text which can optionally be displayed in the images captured by the monitor.
 Ordinarily you would use 'on' and 'cancel', 'off' would tend to be used to suppress motion based events.
-Additionally 'on' and 'off' can take an additional time offset, e.g. on+20 which automatically 'cancel's the previous action after that number of seconds. - 'score' is the score given to the alarm, usually to indicate it's importance.
-For 'on' triggers it should be non-zero, otherwise it should be zero. - 'cause' is a 32 char max string indicating the reason for, or source of the alarm e.g. 'Relay 1 open'.
-Ignored for 'off' or 'cancel' messages - 'text' is a 256 char max additional info field, currently not used for anything though anything passed in here will get saved.
-Ignored for 'off' or 'cancel' messages. - 'showtext' is up to 32 characters of text that can be displayed in the timestamp that is added to images.
+Additionally 'on' and 'off' can take an additional time offset, e.g. on+20 which automatically 'cancel's the previous action after that number of seconds. - o 'score' is the score given to the alarm, usually to indicate it's importance.
+For 'on' triggers it should be non-zero, otherwise it should be zero. - o 'cause' is a 32 char max string indicating the reason for, or source of the alarm e.g. 'Relay 1 open'.
+This is saved in the 'Cause' field of the event.
+Ignored for 'off' or 'cancel' messages - 'text' is a 256 char max additional info field, which is saved in the 'Description' field of an event.
+Ignored for 'off' or 'cancel' messages. - o 'showtext' is up to 32 characters of text that can be displayed in the timestamp that is added to images.
 The 'show' action is designed to update this text without affecting alarms but the text is updated, if present, for any of the actions.
 This is designed to allow external input to appear on the images captured, for instance temperature or personnel identity etc.